imroc/req-website/content/en/docs/tutorial/tls-fingerprinting.md

 * `SetTLSFingerprint360`: Simulate 360 browser fingerprinting.
 * `SetTLSFingerprintIOS`: Simulate IOS fingerprinting.
 * `SetTLSFingerprintAndroid`: Simulate Android fingerprinting.
+* `SetTLSFingerprintRandomized`: Simulate randomized fingerprinting.

 If the server checks the fingerprint more strictly, you can also try calling `SetTLSFingerprint` directly and passing in the `ClientHelloID` of `utls` to specify the specific fingerprint version.

-If you need more flexible fingerprint customization, you can also try to use `utls` to construct the handshake function and call `SetDialTLS` of `Client` to customize it.
+If you need more flexible fingerprint customization, you can also try to use `utls` to construct the handshake function and call `SetTLSHandshake` of `Client` to customize it.

-**Note:** Currently when the tls fingerprint is set, the proxy will not take effect (if set).